 The 7 olfactory families

 Freshness, acidity and sunny notes are the common denominators of this olfactory family full of pep!
 Hesperides are essential oils obtained thanks to the expression of the zest of fruits such as lemon, bergamot, orange, grapefruit, etc. It is in this olfactory family that we find the first eaux de Cologne used by men and women, as early as the 16th century.
-Our vitaminized fragrance enkor belongs to this refreshing olfactory category, thanks to its citrusy composition.

 This family is one of the largest and oldest in the history of perfumery.
 It gathers perfumes whose main theme is a flower: rose, jasmine, violet, lilac, lily of the valley, narcissus, tuberose, etc. They form a real floral bouquet that is very much appreciated, especially in women’s perfumery, but not only!
 So-called men’s fragrances also feature beautiful floral compositions alongside spicier or more aromatic ingredients.
 Click here to find out about all the facets of the olfactory family of floral fragrances.